cardily-org/cardily-website/README.md

 # Cardily Website

-A modern, responsive website for Cardily - a student-led nonprofit dedicated to making cardiology more accessible to the next generation.
+A modern, responsive website for Cardily - a nonprofit dedicated to making cardiology more accessible to the next generation.

 ## Features